TayoM-G/hangman/README.md

 ### 4. Conclusion
 ---------------------------------------------

 The completed code utilises a class to organise the code in a logical sequence which allows for a better flow of execution and simpler readability.
-It produces an uncomplicated user experience and achieves the goal of providing a straightforward online implementation of the Hagman game.
+It produces an uncomplicated user experience and achieves the goal of providing a straightforward implementation of the Hangman game.